MalekMansour/AKAI-MPK-mini-keyboard-gaming/README.md

 - pynput – for keyboard and mouse control

 ## License
-This project is open-source and free for personal modification and experimentation.
+This project is open source and free for personal modification and experimentation.
 Credit is appreciated if you publish a derived version.